Volunteer or Donate

 Those who volunteer 4 hours will recieve a free meal ticket (a $7.00 value) for the VA Canteen.
 Those who volunteer 8 hours will recieve two free meal tickets (total value of $14.00).

-Donations are graciously accepted for monetary, non-monetary, and homeless outreach programs, and can only be accepted through our Voluntary Service Office, located in Building 6, directly north of the main facility in Cheyenne.
+Monetar and non-monetary donations are graciously accepted for various services and homeless outreach programs, and can only be accepted through our Voluntary Service Office, located in Building 6, directly north of the main facility in Cheyenne.
 Please do not leave donations at any of the entrances or residential living spaces.

 Monetary donations enhance VA Voluntary Service programs and support the programs or activities that assist in accomplishing the goal of “Putting Veterans First.”
 Please do not send cash.
 Make checks payable to the VA Medical Center.
 Cash/Check donations are designated by the donor according to the following list: